hobrien/RNAseqTools/WorkflowTutorial/GitIntro.md

 ### Forking
 - You can clone projects created by other people using ```git clone```, or by downloading a zip file, but if you want to add it to GitHub Desktop, you need to ```fork``` it
 - This creates a copy that is owned by you which you can modify however you want
-- If you think your changes might be useful to users fo the original code, you can submit a ```pull request```
+- If you think your changes might be useful to users of the original code, you can submit a ```pull request```
 - If the owner of the original project agrees that your changes are an improvement, they can accept, which merges your code into theirs
 - You can also merge modifications of the original code (or other forked versions) into your fork